 The METAs embraces an open and inclusive environment, and encourages respectful behaviour that affirms the dignity of all individuals.
 The METAs further recognizes our shared responsibility for vigilance in creating and maintaining this safe environment.
 Companies registered for METAs consideration must adhere to the METAs Anti-Harassment Policy.
 Failure to comply may result in the cancellation of the company’s registration(s), rendering their production(s) ineligible for METAs consideration.

 Rulings on Eligibility

-Requests for clarification of uncertain eligibility must be submitted to the METAC at least six (6) weeks prior to the Opening performance.
-The METAC has final ruling on eligibility.
+Requests for clarification of uncertain eligibility must be submitted to the METAs Committee at least six (6) weeks prior to the opening performance in Montreal.
+The METAs Committee has final ruling on eligibility.

 Click here to register your production.

-For answers to questions about the Eligibility Criteria, please consult our FAQs page.
+For answers to questions about the Eligibility Criteria, please consult the METAs FAQs Page.

 UPDATED: August 1, 2019